-Since there is no single approach to data integration, it is crucial for companies to analyse their own data needs and make choices based on them.
+Since there is no single approach to data integration, it is crucial for companies to analyze their own data needs and make choices based on them.
 While data lakes might be a good opportunity for companies that want to monitor trends and predict market developments, data warehouses might be the right approach for business that want to focus on making fast decision here and now.

 If we take transportation as an example, a company in that industry would be interested in responding to current developments, but it would be even more interested in monitoring market, customer and seasonal trends.
 In that case, a data warehouse might already be too structured, while a data lake, where the data has not yet been processed, might provide more opportunities to identify patterns and draw connections.

 While there may not be a one-size-fits-all solution to storing your marketing data, there is no discussion on the fact that its quality can only be the best possible.
 It is crucial for your data to be up-to-date, clean and complete.

 As it is becoming more and more important for businesses to act on timely and relevant data, it is up to marketing and data professionals to make that possible.
 Making sure that data is collected in near-real time and transformed as quickly as possible enables decision-makers to stay on top – and sometimes even ahead – of trends.

 Each of the platforms companies use have their own ways of collecting and presenting the data generated.
 Facebook will show the data collected from the latest Facebook campaign.
 LinkedIn will do the same.
 While marketing and data professionals can go through those individual datasets one by one, they will not be able to see the bigger picture – and definitely not in near-real time.
 This is why an overarching data pipeline tool becomes so important nowadays.

 Integrating traditional on-premise and cloud data